-Upon successful completion of this course, you will know all distinctive phonological features and be able to figure out their distribution and interactions in spoken languages.
-You will better understand the difference between phonology and phonetics.
+Upon successful completion of this course, you will have gained insights into language-"what some might call the "human essence," the distinctive qualities of mind that are, so far as we know, unique to man" (Noam Chomsky, Language and Mind).
+You will also know all distinctive phonological features and prosodic elements and be able to figure out their distribution and interactions in spoken languages.
+You will also better understand the difference between phonology and phonetics.
 Your general problem-solving skills will also improve.